 - AA participants who reported having experienced a “spiritual awakening” (as a deeper connection with a Higher Power) enjoyed higher rates of abstinence in another study of 12-step groups.

 Research has turned up still other links between spirituality and recovery that suggest spirituality plays a critical role in improving treatment and recovery outcomes.
 For example, a study of recovering heroin and cocaine addicts funded by the National Institute on Drug Abuse (NIDA) found a strong link between spirituality and better treatment outcomes.

-Other studies have shown how a spirituality component can help prevent relapse, boost abstinence rates and improve overall quality of life during longer-term recovery (and in turn resilience to substance abuse).
-In a 2006 study published in Alcoholism Treatment Quarterly, researchers examined the role of social supports, spirituality, religiousness, life meaning and 12-step affiliation —all factors that relate to spirituality — in recovery from heroin and crack cocaine.
+Other studies have shown how a spirituality component can help prevent relapse, boost abstinence rates and improve the overall quality of life during longer-term recovery (and in turn resilience to substance abuse).
+In a 2006 study published in Alcoholism Treatment Quarterly, researchers examined the role of social supports, spirituality, religiousness, life meaning, and 12-step affiliation —all factors that relate to spirituality — in recovery from heroin and crack cocaine.
 Below were just a few of their findings:

-- Social supports, spirituality, religiousness, life meaning and 12-step affiliation significantly improved quality of life for those in recovery.
+- Social supports, spirituality, religiousness, life meaning, and 12-step affiliation significantly improved quality of life for those in recovery.

-- More specifically, spirituality, religiousness and life meaning reportedly enhanced stress coping, instilled hope for the future, provided a greater sense of control, security and stability, and conferred support and strength to resist substance abuse cues.
+- More specifically, spirituality, religiousness, and life meaning reportedly enhanced stress coping, instilled hope for the future, provided a greater sense of control, security, and stability, and conferred support and strength to resist substance abuse cues.

 - The presence of spirituality and religiousness in a program of recovery was a protective buffer from life stress and, in turn, from stress-induced relapse.

 - Higher levels of involvement in religion (“religiousness”) correlated with a lower lifetime risk of substance abuse.

 Spirituality in Healing From Trauma and PTSD